tditirro/mobile_food_service/README.md

 # MobileFoodService

-API for discovering mobile food facilities written in Elixir using Phoenix Framework.
+API for discovering mobile food facilities written in Elixir using Phoenix Framework and Ecto.

 ## Quickstart

+* Required Erlang and Elixir versions can be found in [`.tool-versions`](.tool-versions)

-To start your Phoenix server:
+### To start your Phoenix server

 * Install dependencies with `mix deps.get`
 * View dependency tree with `mix deps.tree`